Brazil at the 2012 Summer Olympics: Summary

-In the semi-finals, the team performance turned, at the normal and a respectful win against Japan by 3 to 0.
+In the semi-finals, the team beat Japan 3 to 0.
 Thus, the team managed to reach its second consecutive final against another great rival, the United States.
-This second game between the two teams in these games was a reissue of the final held 4 years earlier in Beijing.
-But this time, the story had everything to be different, since the United States was the favorite.
-After a harsh defeat of the US in the first set (25–11), Brazil won easily the next three sets (25–17, 25–20 and 25–17) and the team winning a second gold medal.
-Half of team was consecrated, since they were remnants of the team that four years earlier was also an Olympic champion: Fabiana Claudino, Fabiana de Oliveira, Paula Pequeno, Jaqueline Carvalho, Sheilla Castro and Thaísa Menezes made history to be the first Brazilian women to become two-time Olympic champions.
+This was a repeat of the final held 4 years earlier in Beijing.
+But this time, the United States team was the favorite to win.
+After losing the first set (25–11), Brazil won the next three sets (25–17, 25–20 and 25–17) and the team won their second gold medal.
+For half of individuals in the team it was also their second gold medal: Fabiana Claudino, Fabiana de Oliveira, Paula Pequeno, Jaqueline Carvalho, Sheilla Castro and Thaísa Menezes made history to be the first Brazilian women to become two-time Olympic champions.
 The coach José Roberto Guimarães also wrote his name in history as the first three-time Olympic volleyball champion (male or female).